 Yellow recycling buckets are available at the Department of Public Works located at 27 N Harrison Street (behind the firehouse).
 Buckets are available Monday through Friday from 8 am to 2:30 pm.
 Buckets are free and residents can take up to 4.

-To dispose of broken buckets, use them for your weekly trash collection but mark the top "TRASH, TAKE ALL" Please do not bring broken buckets to Public Works.
+To dispose of broken buckets, please submit a Bulk Pickup Request and follow the instructions provided.
+Please do not bring broken buckets to Public Works.

 Visit the Recycling Information Center for more information about recycling a variety of items.
 Also, Princeton hosts a household recycling and shredding event in the spring and fall where white goods, among many other things, are accepted.

 With a reservation, mattresses can be disposed of as bulk items.
 They must be wrapped in plastic before being placed at the curb.
 See more information on disposing and recycling of mattresses.

 No - the Arborist is responsible only for the planting, care, and control of trees and shrubs upon and in the streets, highways, public places, public right-of-ways, and parks of the Municipality.
 The New Jersey Board of Tree Experts provides a search option of Arboricultural companies (tree services) whose operators have Tree Expert and Tree Care Operator Licenses.
 Any person engaging in tree pruning, removal, and/or repair in the Municipality can provide “Tree Care Services” in New Jersey only if registered with the New Jersey Board of Tree Experts.